3D-e-Chem/knime-sygma/README.md

   2. Append release to the update site with `mvn install -Dtarget.update.site=<path to update site>`
 5. Commit and push changes in this repo and update site repo.

-## Offline Knime update site

-If Knime update site can not be contacted then use a local version.

-1. Download zip of update site from https://www.knime.org/downloads/update
-2. Unzip it
-3. To maven commands add `-Dknime.update.site=file://<path to update site directory>`